Gone (Pearl Jam song): Lyrics

 "Gone" is about leaving everything behind and moving along.
 The song brings into perspective perceptions that all is not lost if one chooses to incorporate change.
 When the song was performed on VH1 Storytellers in 2006, Vedder introduced it as "a car song."
 In an interview Vedder stated: The idea was that this guy was leaving Atlantic City and needing to find a new life without his past, without his possessions, and not really looking for more possessions.
 Because it takes place in a car, it's probably very similar to "Rearviewmirror" in a way.
 But I think this car is a hybrid, because I think he's only got one tank of gas, so I want him to go far.

 The line "nothing is everything" was taken from the song "Let's See Action" from the 1972 Pete Townshend solo album, Who Came First.
 Vedder thanks Townshend in the liner notes for the album.

 Release and reception

-The single for "Gone" was made available commercially as a download from the UK iTunes Store.
-It was released on October 7, 2006.
+"Gone" was shipped to rock radio formats on September 4, 2006.
+It was later made available commercially as a download from the UK iTunes Store on October 7, 2006.
 The song peaked at number 40 on the Billboard Modern Rock Tracks chart.